Denotational semantics for guarded dependent type theory: Modelling clock irrelevance using orthogonality

 By naturality of $c$, the below outer square is equal to the one above, and thus also a pullback.

 Since $-^X$ has a left adjoint it preserves pullbacks and so right square of (\ref{eq:fibrations-pullback-two-pullbacks}) is a pullback.
-By the pullback lemma, also the left square is a pullback, and thus $q$ is orthogonal to $X$.
+By the pullback lemma, also the left square is a pullback, and thus $q$ is internally right orthogonal to $X$.